 I came up with a simple-enough free template for Princess Anna’s dress and traced it (with chalk) onto a piece of green felt.
 I found that when working with very small pieces of felt, it’s best just to shade the felt with chalk around the stencil instead of trying to trace it.
 And, it’s much faster.

-I cut it out and glued it with this glue and let it sit for about 30-minutes while I worked on the next steps.
+I cut it out and glued it and let it sit for about 30-minutes while I worked on the next steps.
 I glued it first because I thought that the felt would move around a lot on the velvet.

 After the glue was dry, I stitched it “lazy crafter style,” which means that I just stitched straight down the middle.
 For those of you with embroidery or applique skills (or machines), embroider your little crafty hearts out.